IRS APPROVED PROVIDER OF CONTINUING EDUCATION FOR ENROLLED AGENTS & CPAs

 • Professor Emeritus

-• The John F. Dean Professor of Tax Court Litigation & U.S. Tax Court Trial Practice at the Tax Law Institute at Washington DC
+• The John F. Dean Professor of Federal Tax Litigation & U.S. Tax Court Trial Practice at the Tax Law Institute at Washington DC

 • Director, Tax Law Institute at Washington DC